Flag

 • To provide primary healthcare including dental care and physiotherapy for NLD military personnel.

-• To provide occupational healthcare for NLD military personnel.
+• To provide occupational healthcare and mental healthcare for NLD military personnel.

 • To provide rehabilitation care for NLD military personnel.